AlbertRtk/albertrtk.github.io/_posts/blog/2020-09-26-Writing-own-function-for-simple-linear-regression.md

     return summary, (x, y_fit)
 ```

-# Running the algoritm
+## Running the algoritm

-Let's see if implemented code works.
+Let's see if the implemented code works.

 ```python